-A Submitting a request request for a derogation from a GB technical code or standard only
+A request for a derogation from a GB technical code or standard only

-2.1.-2.2.
-Where a relevant licensee has identified that it does not, or will not in the future be in a position to comply with relevant obligations in a technical code or standard, the licensee should make a written request to the relevant Ofgem Directorus for a derogation from the licence requirement to comply with such obligations.
+2.2.
+Where a relevant licensee has identified that it does not, or will not in the future be in a position to comply with relevant obligations in a technical code or standard, the licensee should make a written request to us for a derogation from the licence requirement to comply with such obligations.